rajivpant/ragbot/README.md

   -i, --interactive     Enable interactive assistant chatbot mode.
   --stdin               Read the user's input from stdin.
   -d [DECORATOR ...], --decorator [DECORATOR ...]
-                        Path to the conversation decorator file or folder.
+                        Path to the prompt context decorator file or folder.
                         Can accept multiple values.
-  -nd, --nodecorator    Ignore all decorators even if they are specified.
+  -nd, --nodecorator    Ignore all prompt context decorators even if they are
+                        specified.
   -e {openai,anthropic}, --engine {openai,anthropic}
                         The engine to use for the chat.
   -m MODEL, --model MODEL